MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### Trace file size

 Trace file can get big and the user of TTD is responsible to make sure that there is adequate free space on the default Windows storage device.
-To allow for complex scenarios, the trace files are not designed to reach a set size and stop tracing.
 If you trace a program for even a few minutes the trace files can grow to the order of gigabytes, quickly.
+To allow for complex long running scenarios, the trace files are not designed to reach a set size and stop tracing.
+As with any trace, quickly re-creating the issue of interest, will keep the trace file size as small as possible.

 ### Run and index files